Guben: Medieval and early modern period

 The trade settlement existed since the 11th century.
 In the early 11th century it became part of the early Polish state under Bolesław I the Brave, and later it fell to the March of Lusatia.
 Gubin began to develop around 1200 as a trade and marketplace on the roads between Leipzig and Poznań and between Görlitz and Frankfurt (Oder).

 In the early 13th century it was part of the Duchy of Silesia within fragmented Piast-ruled Poland, and it was mentioned under the name Gubin in a document of Duke Henry the Bearded in 1211.
 Lost by Poland in 1224, afterwards it often changed affiliation.
 A settlement on the eastern shore of the Lusatian Neisse was protected by swamps to the south and by the Lubsza, a tributary of the Neisse, to the north and the east.
 Henry III, Margrave of Meissen, granted this settlement Magdeburg rights on 1 June 1235, and declared it an oppidum (town).
 On the western shore of the river, a cloister of Benedictine nuns began developing as an outlying suburb of the town on the eastern shore of the river.
 In a charter of 1312 Guben received its coat of arms displaying three towers.
 In 1319 the town was unsuccessfully besieged by King John of Bohemia, and afterwards it fell to the Dukes of Saxe-Wittenberg, before it was captured by House of Wittelsbach in 1324.
-It was regained by the Silesian Piasts in 1362, and in 1364 and 1367 Duke Bolko II the Small confirmed old privileges of Gubin.
+It was regained by the Silesian Piasts in 1362, and in 1364 and 1367 Duke Bolko II the Small confirmed old privileges of Guben.

 In 1368 the town passed to the Kingdom of Bohemia, in 1469 it passed under Hungarian suzerainty, and in 1490 it fell back to Bohemia.
 The town was fortified in the 14th century with earthworks, trenches, and wooden planking, and then refortified from 1523 to 1544.
 In 1635 Elector John George I of Saxony received Lower Lusatia and Guben in the Peace of Prague.